qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/About.md

 discounted <b>by 10% per day </b> when you use one of these late days.</b></span>
   + You could use the days in whatever combination you like.
-For example, all days on 1 assignment or 1 each day over assignments and reports (for a maximum grade of 90% on each).
+For example, all days on 1 assignment or 1 each day over assignments and reports (for a maximum grade of 90% on each if you use 1 late day for each).
   + After you've used all late days, you cannot get credit for anything turned in late.